A Country-by-country Guide to Europe's Reopening

-Cyprus has said the country would cover all costs for travelers if they test positive for coronavirus while visiting.
+Cyprus announced it would cover all costs for travelers if they test positive for coronavirus while visiting.

-Estonia opened its borders on June 1 to travelers from the European Union, the Schengen Zone, and the UK, who don’t show symptoms of COVID-19 and have been in one of the approved countries for two weeks, according to the U.S. Embassy in Estonia.
-While most are able to enter without a quarantine, passengers from several countries, including Sweden, the UK, and Portugal will have to quarantine on arrival.
+Estonia is welcoming travelers from the European Union, the Schengen Zone, and the U.K., who don't show symptoms of COVID-19 and have been in one of the approved countries for 10 days, according to the U.S. Embassy in Estonia.

 Estonia follows a "2 + 2 rule," allowing up to two people together in a public space, not including families, and specifying people keep a 2-meter distance, according to the Estonian government.
 The country has opened shopping centers and restaurants, the U.S. Embassy noted.